jramos/cgminer_monitor/README.md

 # CgminerMonitor

 A monitor for cgminer instances.
 It periodically captures device, status and summary information to MongoDB.
 It also provides a Rails engine to allow querying cgminer log information from within a Rails application.
-See [cgminer_manager](https://github.com/jramos/cgminer_manager) for an example of this.
+See [cgminer_manager](https://github.com/jramos/cgminer_manager) for an example of this type of integration.

 ## Requirements